jbarreau/Forest-test/Readme.md

 		]
 	}

+# launch test for 'test_project'
+Use the the command `./launch_test.sh` it will :
+- remove virtual env (test_project/venv) if exists
+- build the package
+- make a new venv from scratch
+- install packages (requirements.txt)
+- launch tests with coverage (generate coverage.xml file)
+- launch flake8 linter (generate flake8.txt file)

 # Limitations / what to do for next releases
 - implement include/exclude models/apps in settings.py.
 To have a file that describe just that we want
 - make the introspect package work with multiple databases projects for the db field introspection
 - package a wheel file
+- improve compatibility with older versions of python and django
 - implement more tests (never enough)

 ## and further
 - auto create serializers and viewsets for django-rest-framework
 - generate a diagram of the introspected models